aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 `addone`.
 When other parts of the program use `onemod`, the routine `addone` is available to them through host association.
 When `one.f90` is compiled, it generates a file containing the interface of the module.
-In all Fortran compilers I use (the list is pretty short:
-`gfortran` and `ifort`), this interface file has the name of module and extension `.mod` (`onemod.mod` in this case).
-The catch is that the `onemod.mod` file must be available to all parts of the program that use the module, and therefore the module must be compiled before them.
+In all Fortran compilers I have access to (sadly, the list is pretty short: `gfortran` and `ifort`), this interface file has the name of the module and extension `.mod` (`onemod.mod` in this case).
+The catch is that the `onemod.mod` file must be available to all the other subprograms that use that module.
+Therefore the module must be compiled before them.

 Now consider what happens if we make a change to the module.
-The change may affect the interface, in which case the `.mod` file changes and all other files that use the module must be recompiled.
-However, the change may affect the internals of the `addone` routine only and leave the interface unchanged.
-However, since the compiler regenerates the `.mod` file, the files that depend on the module are recompiled, even if there is no need to do so.
-In very large programs, this causes painful compilation cascades whenever you need to touch a module that is used in very many places.
+Recompilation of the source changes the `.mod` file and all other files that use it must be recompiled as well.
+However, the change may affect the internals of the `addone` routine only and leave the interface unchanged, so there may be no need to recompile the dependant files.
+In large projects, this causes painful compilation cascades whenever you need to work on a module that is very basic to the program.

 The second problem with modules are circular dependencies.
 Consider that we now have two modules with subroutines that call each other: